 - Add all ingredients except reserved black beans and breadcrumbs to your food processor.
 Pulse lightly until mixture is combined.
 You don’t want a puree but you do want all pieces to be combined.

 - Transfer mixture to bowl.
-Stir in breadcrumbs and reserved black beans.
+Stir in breadcrumbs, brown rice flour and reserved black beans.

-- Top with lettuce, tomatoes, red onion, avocado or guacamole!
+- Top with lettuce, tomatoes, red onion, avocado or !
 Eat in a bowl or on a bun.

 - These can be meal prepped and are a great freezer meal.
 For freezing, cook as directed, let cool, then place in freezer safe container and freeze until ready to use.
 When ready to use, remove from freezer and reheat on stovetop (for crispy) or microwave (will be softer).